hungdvu1710/Final_Project/README.md

   - SQLite (Peasant)
   - NeDB (Master Race)

-# TODO: Additional validation for sign up (check for existed username)

 # DB structure suggestions:
 Excercises Bank: (accessed only by admin)
   - Every time admin creates new excercises, append the excercises name to the excercises.db, then update its content